German minister compares anti-G20 protesters to Islamist terrorists

 De Maiziere said he expected judicial authorities to pass tough sentences on the militants and added that breaching the peace could result in prison sentences lasting several years.

-(Reporting by Reuters TV, Michelle Martin and Sabine Siebold; Writing by Michelle Martin; Editing by Catherine Evans)
+Reporting by Reuters TV, Michelle Martin, Sabine Siebold and Andrea Shalal Writing by Michelle Martin and Andrea Shalal; Editing by Catherine Evans